MithiDocs

 Summary

-Vaultastic’s four-store architecture separates data storage based on access frequency, collaboration needs, and retention duration.
+Vaultastic’s tiered storage architecture separates data based on access patterns, data type, and retention requirements.